CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

    :width: 50%
    :align: center

-As soon as you will start your computations, you will notice that available resources at the Opendata Coffea-Casa Analysis Facility @ T2 Nebraska can easily autoscale depending on available resources in the HTCondor pool at Nebraska Tier 2.
+As soon as you start your computations, you will notice that available resources at the Opendata Coffea-Casa Analysis Facility @ T2 Nebraska can easily autoscale depending on available resources in the HTCondor pool at Nebraska Tier 2.

 .. image:: _static/coffea-casa-labext.png